Aug812/stats220-2-/README.md

 - I think STATS 220 is a very interesting subject.
 *study

-Here's a fun GIF to enjoy while studying stats220 or during your Valorant breaks.
+Here's a fun GIF to enjoy while studying stats220 or during your breaks.

 ![Funny math](https://i.imgflip.com/aminke.jpg)